GarvGoel08/CareerPro/README.md

 Career Pro is a comprehensive platform designed to help users plan their long-term career goals, create daily, weekly, and monthly study plans, and manage tasks associated with these plans.
 The platform also includes version control to track progress and updates.

 ## Current Version:
-### V-0.1 (Production)
+### V-0.2 (Production)
-- Added Landing Page, Signup and Login with Redux to store user data
+- Added career planner which uses AI to plan several steps you need to follow to achieve your desired goals.
+- Also Added Career Saving features for logged in users.

 ### Features
 - **Landing Page**: A welcoming and informative landing page to introduce users to the platform.